 Of course, prevention is always better than the cure.

-Breastfed babies tend to suffer from constipation far less than those consuming formula.
-If you sense that your baby (who is not yet on solids) is experiencing constipation without an apparent reason, consult your GP or child health nurse as soon as possible.
+Breastfed babies don’t tend to become constipated as long as they are thriving, gaining weight and having plenty of breast milk.
+If you sense that your baby (who is not yet on solids) is experiencing constipation without an obvious reason, consult your GP or child health nurse as soon as possible.

-It is difficult to offer a definitive guide on how much a bub will drink; it can depend on whether they are breast or formula-fed, how often they feed, what types of solids they consume, the temperature, and more.
-Regularly offering your little one water is the best way forward; it’s also worth remembering that little ones don’t have a great thirst reflex until after 12 months of age, some even later.
+It is difficult to offer a definitive guide on how much a baby will drink; this can depend on whether they are breast or formula-fed, how often they feed, what types of solids they eat, the temperature, and more.
+Regularly offering your little one water may help, especially on very hot days.

-Offering baby a fruit juice to help with constipation is not advisable and can be more of a hindrance.
-Any changes experienced as a consequence of juice tend to be counter-productive to nutrition.
-Likewise the addition of sugar or similar is not ideal for baby.
+Offering your baby fruit juice to help with constipation is not advisable.
+Any benefits gained from fruit juice tend to be counter-productive to nutrition.
+Likewise, the addition of sugar or sweeteners is not recommended.

 Sipper cups can be introduced around the time of solids.
-Use clean water and encourage bub to drink a little water around eating times.
+Offer cooled, boiled tap water around eating times.
 Just a few sips can make a big difference.
-Even if baby takes a while to adjust to the taste of water, gently persist; without making a fuss it will eventually click.
+Even if baby takes a while to adjust to the taste of water, continue offering.

-Not all fibre is the same; some will increase the passage of stools through the intestines whereby others tend to slow it.
-Figure 1 highlights the known effects of different fibre and their sources.
+Not all fibre is the same; some will increase the passage of stools through the intestines whereby types of fibre slow it.

 Not all starch is digested and absorbed.
 Some starch, termed resistant starch (RS), passes undigested through the small intestine to the large intestine where it can be fermented by bacteria in our intestines.
 RS has known benefits such as glucose and insulin control and colon health.
 Foods that contain RS include: grains (excluding rice) and foods made from whole grains such as wholemeal bread and wholegrain cereals, bananas, potatoes and legumes.

 Mild constipation will generally resolve itself by one or more of the above suggestions.
-If, however, the problem persists, seek medical advice about clearing the accumulating stools and further prevention.
+If, however, the problem persists and/or your child seems uncomfortable, it’s important they are examined by a doctor.